 And this means that you, dear educator, and I must develop a go-to repertoire of stories that illustrate the power of hard work and growth mindset.

 A great place to start for those stories: Dweck’s book.
-While I find Mindset to be a pretty repetitive read, I do appreciate its large collection of illustrative anecdotes sprinkled throughout it.
+While I find Mindset to be a pretty repetitive read, I do appreciate its large collection of illustrative anecdotes sprinkled throughout.
 The next step would be reading biographies of people who have become successful through hard work.
 I also use personal stories when appropriate.

 (For more on why storytelling is awesome, check out this blog post from my boy Eric Barker.*)